Harlem512/rm-mod-database/README.md

 ![Checklist](assets/checklist.png)

 Adds icons to the map for each pickup you haven't collected.
-Works with Minimap and intended for [Archipelago randomizer](https://github.com/dgrossmann144/Archipelago).
+Works with Minimap!